Macclesfield: Culture

 The 'Macclesfield Literary and Philosophical Society' was formed in 2006, partly in response to The Times 2004 article.

 Local newspapers include the Macclesfield Express and the Community News.
-Macclesfield residents have access to Macclesfield Forum, an online message board, for informal discussion of local news and issues.
-The town is also served by two locally based radio stations: Canalside Community Radio based at the Clarence Mill in Bollington, just north of Macclesfield, and Cheshire's Silk 106.9, a commercial independent radio station with studios in the town.
+Macclesfield residents have access to Macclesfield Forum, an online Internet forum, for informal discussion of local news and issues.
+The town is also served by two locally based radio stations: Canalside Community Radio based at the Clarence Mill in Bollington, just north of Macclesfield, and Cheshire's Silk Radio, an independent commercial radio station with studios in the town.
 Local information websites include Visit Macclesfield and the local what's on guide, Canalside's The Thread.

 The last remaining commercial cinema in Macclesfield closed in 1997.
 Discussions have taken place regarding the possibility of building a multiplex cinema, but attempts to build a cinema have thus far been unsuccessful.
-In 2005 a small-scale cinema, Cinemac, was set up in the Heritage Centre, which has since become well established; also based in the Heritage Centre is the Silk Screen arts cinema, which gives fortnightly screenings of art-house films.
+In 2005, a small-scale cinema, Cinemac, was set up in the Heritage Centre, which has since become well established; also based in the Heritage Centre is the Silk Screen arts cinema, which gives fortnightly screenings of art-house films.

-Amateur dramatics is well represented in the town: the Macclesfield Amateur Dramatic Society has existed since 1947 and performs in its own theatre on Lord Street.
+Amateur dramatics is well represented in the town; the Macclesfield Amateur Dramatic Society has existed since 1947 and performs in its own theatre on Lord Street.
 The Macclesfield Majestic Theatre Group has been producing musicals since its inception in 1971, initially at the Majestic Theatre (hence the title), but latterly at various other locations after the theatre was converted into a public house by the new tenants.
 Most recently, shows have been produced at the Heritage Centre, the Evans Theatre in Wilmslow and MADS Theatre on Lord Street.
 Several members of this society have progressed to the professional stage, most notably Marshall Lancaster and Jonathan Morris.